 Security testing can’t be pushed down a to-do list; it has to be consistent and constant.
 And security isn’t just about compliance.
 Compliance is only ever a snapshot of your security against a specific set of requirements.

 Do the risks of outsourcing data and processes to the cloud outweigh the benefits?
-Often the answer is tied to how well prepared your organisation is to deal with security incidents.
+Often the answer is tied to how well prepared your business is to deal with security incidents.
 It comes down to how well you can mitigate issues and reduce risk.

-Monitor your PCI-DSS compliance
+Learn about PCI-DSS compliance

 The security of customer data is vital for any business, but especially critical for businesses that need to handle payment data.